Help your picky eater to eat better without putting a fight

 You may have a valid concern about whether your child is getting the adequate supply of vitamins and minerals that a varied diet provides.

 However, a varied diet does have its own benefits of maintaining a well balanced healthy diet, becoming adventurous eaters and at the same time relief you from the worry of ‘what to make for all!’

 What Causes Picky Eaters To Become Fussy?

 Some characteristics they are born with and others develop due to situational influence.

-This is the reason that children born to same parents have different food and taste preference.
+This is the reason that children born to the same parents have different food and taste preference.
 And the reasons for this can be many.

-In order for you to help picky eating toddlers or older kids, overcome their fear of new foods, it will prepare you better to understand what factors influenced their choosy eating habits.
+In order to help your picky eating toddlers, older kids or even adults, overcome their fear of new foods, it will prepare you better to understand what factors influenced their choosy eating habits, to begin with.

 1. Sensitive Taste, Colour and Texture Receptors